Quantum security of subset cover problems: Introduction

 \mypar{Collision-finding} The link between finding a multi-collision and finding a subset cover was first discussed in \cite{subres}, since their algorithm is inspired from the one for finding multi-collisions in \cite{EC:LiuZha19}.
 In the latter, they also show a lower bound for finding multi-collisions, and our proof of lower bounds uses the same technique they used.
 We make use of the compressed oracle technique, first introduced by Zhandry in \cite{C:Zhandry19}, and generalize the proof of the lower bound on multi-collisions to the RSC and SC problems.

 \mypar{Restricted Subset Cover} There is currently only one quantum algorithm for finding RSC \cite{subres}.
 Our lower bound for finding a RSC matches their upper bound when $k$, the number of functions, is constant.
-However when $k$ is not a constant, their algorithms makes $O\left(k\cdot N^{\frac{2^{k-1}-1}{2^k-1}}\right)$ queries to $h_1,\dots,h_k$, which roughly leaves a $k^{3/2}$ gap between the best known attack and our lower bound.
+However when $k$ is not a constant, their algorithm makes $O\left(k\cdot N^{\frac{2^{k}-1}{2^{k+1}-1}}\right)$ queries to $h_1,\dots,h_k$, which roughly leaves a $k^{3/2}$ gap between the best known attack and our lower bound.
 To the best of our knowledge, this is the first lower bound on the RSC problem for a quantum algorithm, and there are no such result for classical algorithms.
 It would be interesting to see if we can close this gap further.

-\mypar{Tighter bounds for $(1,k)$\---SC} When $k$ is constant, the lower bound for $(1,k)$\---SC is $\Omega\left(N^{k/5}\right)$, while our algorithm for this problem makes $O\left(N^{k/4}\right)$ queries to the oracle.
+\mypar{Tighter bounds for $(1,k)$\---SC} When $k$ is constant, the lower bound for $(1,k)$\---SC is $\Omega\left(N^{k/5}\right)$, while our algorithm for this problem makes $O\left(N^{k/4}\right)$ queries to the oracle (when $k$ is even).
 It would be interesting to tighten this gap, especially since the results for $(1,k)$\---SC are probably necessary to prove the lower bounds $(r,k)$\---SC for $r \geq 2$.

 For non-constant $k$, our lower bound for $(1,k)$\---SC is $\Omega\left(C_k^{-1/5}\cdot N^{k/5}\right)$, where $C_k=\sum_{j=2}^k\frac{k!}{(j-1)!} \leq k! \cdot e$.
 Notice that this term cannot be neglected for large values of $k$.
 For example with $k=\log(N)$, we have $C_k \geq N$.
 In comparison, our best algorithm for $(1,k)$\---RSC, the factor in $k$ is $\binom{k}{(k+1)/2}^{-1/2}\leq \frac{2^{(k+1)/2}}{\left(\frac{k+1}{2}\cdot\pi\right)^{1/4}}$, which is very far from our bound on $C_k$.
 It would also be interesting to see if we can tighten this gap.